CSCfi/pebbles/howto_launch_on_pouta.md

 * Check that quota on the first page looks ok.

-* Upload public key or create a key pair, if you have not done so already ()
+* Upload public key or create a key pair, if you have not done so already (Access and Security -> Key Pairs)

 ## Create a security group for the server

 * In case you are a member of multiple projects in cPouta, select the desired project in the project selection drop down box on the top of the page

-* Create a security group called 'pb_server' for the server ('Access and Security'->'Create Security Group')
+* Create a security group called 'pb_server' for the server (Access and Security -> Create Security Group )

 * Add ssh and https -access to your workstation IP/subnet (Manage rules -> Add rule)
   * ssh: port 22, CIDR: your ip/32 (you can check your ip with e.g. http://www.whatismyip.com/)